What you’ll learn

 Frequently asked questions about recovery fatigue

 Not necessarily.
 Recovery fatigue is common and doesn’t mean your treatment has failed.
 Often, it’s more about adjusting your routine, adding more rest, joy, or connection, rather than starting over.
-Still, if fatigue lingers or worsens, checking in with your provider can help fine-tune your plan so it continues to work for you.
+Maybe you need a different therapy approach, or medical support (like medication for OUD or sleep).

-No. Recovery fatigue is a normal part of the healing process.
+No. Sobriety fatigue is a normal part of the healing process.
 It doesn’t mean you’re failing.
 Simply put, it means your mind and body need a reset.
 Taking time to rest, reassess your goals, and reconnect with support is often all it takes to regain momentum.

-Can recovery fatigue affect my physical health?
+Can sobriety fatigue affect my physical health?